-When planning to acquire a business in Finland, there are a couple of alternative basic structures for the transaction:
+When planning to acquire a business in Finland, there are a few alternative basic structures for the transaction:

-- (i) an acquisition of the shares in the target company; - (ii) an acquisition of all or part of the target company's assets; and - (iii) a statutory merger or a share exchange.
+- (a) an acquisition of the shares in the target company; - (b) an acquisition of all or part of the target company's assets; and - (c) a statutory merger or a share exchange.

-2.1.
-Acquisition of the Shares in the Target Company
+2.1 Acquisition of the shares in the target company

-When acquiring shares in the target company, the legal nature of the target business remains intact within the company's legal frame.
-In practise, this means that there will be no change in the company's business with regard to its contracts, employees, subsidiaries, or other assets (save for any effects of change of control clauses in agreements).
+When acquiring shares in the target company, the legal nature of the target business remains intact within the company's legal framework.
+In practice, this means that there will be no change in the company's business with regard to its contracts, employees, subsidiaries, or other assets (save for any effects of change of control clauses in agreements).